NativeScript/marketplace/doc/publish-package.md

 For your plugin to be published in this marketplace you don't have to do anything.

-This site launches a daily process that collects NativeScript plugin repositories on github.
+This site launches a daily process that collects NativeScript plugin repositories on npm.